fcote/worldcup/readme.md

 # Worldcup

-#### Online bet website based on Laravel and AngularJS designed for the worldcup.
+#### Online bet single page web application based on Laravel and AngularJS designed for the worldcup.

 <br/><br/>